 (Waking the Tiger, 1997, p.
 66).

-The EquuSpirit: Healing with Horses logo for client programs was inspired by indigenous perspectives that nature is a source of healing, and that horses in particular carry their own form of medicine.
+The original logo for client programs was EquuSpirit: Healing with Horses, inspired by indigenous perspectives that nature is a source of healing, and that horses in particular carry their own form of medicine.
 The quote by Dr. Levine about the archetype of the winged horse is reflected in the feathers in the horse’s mane.
 The combination of the two metaphors represents the dual power to move forward with energy and aliveness, and lift us above and beyond the barriers, both inner and external, that limit us.